Daniel J. Williams

 Princeton, NJ

-I’m Daniel, a first-year PhD student at Princeton University and I study how we can use machine learning to design clean energy systems.
+I’m Daniel, a PhD Candidate at Princeton University studying how machine learning can be used to design clean energy systems.
 Working with Dr. Ryan Adams and Dr. Egemen Kolemen, I conduct research between the Laboratory for Intelligent Probabilistic Systems (LIPS) and the Plasma Control Laboratory.
-I recently completed my BS in Computer Science at the University of Maryland, Baltimore County (UMBC) as a Meyerhoff Scholar.
+I completed my BS in Computer Science at the University of Maryland, Baltimore County (UMBC) as a Meyerhoff Scholar.

 Welcome to my personal website.
 Here, you can find details about who I am and what I do.
 I have gained experience in a variety of different scientific fields, coding languages, and technologies, while also trying to do some good in the world along the way.